arrow-left

 Intro to developing for Space Station 3D!

 This page outlines the guidelines for contributing to the SS3D project.
-If you have any questions, feel free to ask on our discussions page or discord server.
+If you have any questions, feel free to ask on our discussions pagearrow-up-right or discord serverarrow-up-right.

 The game itself is made in Unity and written in C#, check out our C# style guide.
 We use FishNet for networking.